 3. Since my anxiety feels real, it must BE real

-When that happens, we’re usually paralysed most of the time…
+When that happens, we’re usually paralyzed most of the time…

 The reality is, sometimes our feelings can be trusted as honest and intelligent responses to people and events and sometimes they can’t be trusted.
 The key is being able to discern the difference.

-Especially when it comes to anxiety, phobias and compulsions, feelings are NOT accurate representations of what is actually real and true.
+Especially when it comes to anxiety, phobias, and compulsions, feelings are NOT accurate representations of what is real and true.
 The truth is, you won’t die, and you aren’t in any real danger, either.
 It just feels that way.

 Question the validity of what your anxiety is saying and know that the false cannot stand up to examination.
 When we take a closer look at what our anxiety tells us, we discover that we just can’t find any real evidence to back up what it says.

 Just because it feels real doesn’t make it real, right?
 What is the antidote to believing?
 DON’T believe!
-Yet when you see what is true, you won’t need to bother with believing or not believing.
+When you see what is true, you won’t need to bother with believing or not believing.